 Additional information is available at the following links:

-Members of the public who wish to comment about the “discussion draft” of regulations are invited to email email@example.com
+Members of the public who wish to comment about the discussion draft of regulations are invited to email

-If you wish to subscribe to a mailing list for information about the ongoing process of developing hydraulic fracturing regulations, click here.
+Subscribe to a mailing list for information about the ongoing process of developing hydraulic fracturing regulations.